awesomephant/blog/posts/monolith.md

 -------

-{% leadin %}LIKE MOST PEOPLE{% endleadin%}, I learned about the monolith from the news.
+{% leadin %}Like most people{% endleadin%}, I learned about the monolith from the news.
 The New York Times’ opening paragraph - *"A team surveying bighorn sheep for Utah’s wildlife agency found the strange object, 10 to 12 feet tall, embedded in the ground in a remote part of Red Rock Country.
 It’s probably art, officials said"* - sounded too much like the fake news reports at the beginning of a disaster fiction film to be ignored.

 The rest of the story was uneventful, consisting mostly of statements from local officials confirming that they had no idea what the object was or how it got there, either.
 They declined to give the precise location of the monolith for fear of potential visitors becoming stranded in the remote desert and needing rescue.